Commuting Schemes of Upper Triangular Matrices and Representation Homology: Introduction

-Throughout this paper, $k$ will denote a field of characteristic $0$.
+Throughout this paper, $k$ will denote a field of characteristic $0$ and $\Vect_k$ is the category of $k$-vector spaces.
 Unless specified, the tensor product $\otimes$ will be over $k$.

-By a $k$-algebra $R$, we mean a \emph{commutative} ring $R$ with a unit.
-We shall denote by $\Alg_k$ the category of (commutative) $k$-algebras.
-We will always use homological convention, i.e. the differentials are always of degree $-1$.
+By a $k$-algebra $R$, we mean a \emph{commutative} unital ring $R$ over $k$.
+We shall denote by $\Alg_k$ the category of $k$-algebras.
+We will always use homological convention, namely the differentials are always of degree $-1$.
 A DG algebra is a positive graded \emph{commutative} algebra with compatible differential maps, i.e.

 and